 Over the last two years, my workshop has been completely modified – even expanded – and converted to accommodate works on a new scale.
 And new lathes have been constructed and honed with a great outlay of labour and expense.
 We worked intensively in every conceivable way to prepare ourselves for the arrival of this giant – and not just in practical terms.

 This was also an exceedingly important time for me to find the right attitude, to train and refine my visual intuition so that I could recognise the vessels that were already contained in the tree as soon as I cut into it.

 As transportation was initially out of the question for a tree of this weight and size, the first cuts were made on the spot.
 We managed to get two truckloads safely home and the first works have now been completed – the wood is fantastic to lathe and curves wonderfully – we have been rewarded for our pains in every respect.
 I am not ready to show the work yet.
 I’d like to have completely transformed the tree into vessels first, and then it can make its big appearance.

-A limited special edition comprising 30 exclusive and unique objects from the “Tree of Life” will be on sale during the “Ernst Gamperl – Dialogue with Wood” exhibition at the Gewerbemuseum Winterthur.
-Available in two different sizes, they can be purchased at a preferential price.
+A limited special edition comprising 30 exclusive and unique objects from the “Tree of Life” were be on sale during the “Ernst Gamperl – Dialogue with Wood” exhibition at the Gewerbemuseum Winterthur.